Psychologist

 Bilingual (Spanish, French, Creole, Portuguese)

-Licensed 2 years so can serve as primary supervisor for doctoral interns
+Licensed 2 years so can serve as primary supervisor for doctoral interns and/or postdoctoral residents

 COMPENSATION